-A big part of our site structure is the incorporation of a number of different tests for our members to undertake, to really help assess where their individual strengths and weaknesses lay.
+One impotant part of our SquashSkills site structure, is the incorporation of a number of different tests for our members to undertake to help assess where their individual strengths and weaknesses lay.

 On the fitness side of the site in particular, we’ve got a great range of squash-specific physical tests to measure your endurance, speed, strength, and power.

-A lot of squash players still have the concept of ‘fitness’ as being just one vague general attribute, and hopefully the testing protocols on the new site will really help demonstrate the wide range of different physical elements that actually go into making up the complete squash athlete.
+A lot of squash players still have the concept of ‘fitness’ as being just one vague general attribute, but hopefully the testing protocols on the site will really help demonstrate the wide range of different physical elements that actually go into making up the complete squash athlete.

 For those already at a somewhat more advanced stage with their strength & conditioning work who are looking for other ways to measure their current progress, there are some great assessment exercises out there that you can use to monitor and evaluate your physical training.